ASaiM/hmp_mock_tests/doc/report/report.md

 Both datasets come from a genomic mixture of 22 identical microbial strains (Table \ref{expected_species}).
 Same species of both datasets are implied in same metabolic functions.
 The same metabolic functions are then supposed to be found in both datasets, but with different abundances in both datasets (Table \ref{expected_species}),

 The sets of gene families are slightly different between both datasets: < 52\% identical gene families (26,354) are found in both samples (Table \ref{humann2_informations}).
 These identical gene families correspond to the most abundant ones (> 63\% of relative abundance of gene families for each dataset, Table \ref{humann2_informations}).
-The non similar gene families may correspond to gene families which are in low abundance, are differentially or partially sequenced or made by species which are differentially abundant.
+The non similar gene families may correspond to gene families which are in low abundance, are differentially or partially sequenced or made by species which are in small abundance.

 Global metabolism information in pathways are highly similar in both datasets: > 96\% of similar pathways representing > 99.9\% of overall abundance (Table \ref{humann2_informations}).
 A pathway is identified if a high proportion of gene families involved in this pathway is found.
 Not all involved gene families are then needed to identify a pathway.
 The impact on metagenomic sequencing are then reduced and similar pathway sets are then found in both datasets.